ssarl2/painting_house/painting_house/README.md

 7. Render deploy

 ## TODO
-- [ ] Needs to update db to store one image instead of array
+- [ ] Need to update db to store one image instead of array for profile image
 - [x] Add like feature
   - [ ] Needs undo feature depending on login status.
 Like can be done only once
 - [x] Show Edit and Delete buttons for the author
 - [ ] Delete table border at the end
-- [ ] Exclude white-space in tags
+- [x] Exclude white-space in tags
 - [ ] Bug - tags are not displaying correctly.
 For example, last tag
   - [x] Store tags without white spaces
   - [ ] Looks like it is related to maxLength of contents